beynar/svelte-rpc/README.md

 Simple end-to-end type safety for SvelteKit.
 Lightweight and simpler alternative to TRPC.

+## Why ?

+I needed to stay inside the Svelekit realm to use cookies.set inside my procedures and I also needed to handle file uploads.
+I also wanted the same DX and type safety as TRPC.
+So I created svelte-rpc.

 ## Benefits

 - Same type safety as TRPC